 With respect to ERISA’s duty of diversification, the Fourth Circuit’s decision in Gannett appears to create a circuit split with Fifth Circuit’s decision in Schweitzer and the Second Circuit’s prior decision in Young v.
 General Motors Investment Management CorpIn Young, the Second Circuit held that the duty of diversification under ERISA § 404(a)(1)(C) does not extend to the individual fund level.
 Rather, the court explained that “[t]he language of [§ 404(a)(1)(C)] contemplates a failure to diversify claim when a plan is undiversified as a whole.
 In Gannett, the Fourth Circuit panel acknowledged the Second Circuit’s holding, but concluded that Young was distinguishable because it did not address the duty of prudence under ERISA § 404(a)(1)(B), which includes the sub-duty of diversification The court in Gannett also attempted to reconcile its holding with Young by noting that the Gannett plaintiffs alleged a lack of diversification at both the plan level and the individual fund level, because the New Gannett 401(k) plan offered two correlated single-stock funds (the New Gannett Stock Fund and the TEGNA Stock Fund).

 It remains to be seen whether the plaintiffs in Schweitzer will ask the Supreme Court to review the Fifth Circuit’s decision.
 It also remains to be seen whether the Supreme Court will grant certiorari in Gannett to review the circuit split between the Second, Fourth, and Fifth Circuits.
+Earlier this month, the Supreme Court expressed interest in the dispute by asking the Gannett plaintiffs to respond to Gannett’s petition for review.
 As things currently stand, plaintiffs in the Fourth Circuit have a potential roadmap for surviving a motion to dismiss if they challenge the retention of a single-stock fund in their employer’s retirement plan.
 However, in light of the current split and the potential that other federal courts may add to the split, the application of ERISA’s fiduciary duties of diversification and prudence to single stock funds is unlikely to be resolved absent Supreme Court intervention.